EPA ID# MOD050226075

 - Treatment and Disposal Methods: Incineration.

-Permit Application for Renewal: On Oct.
+Permit Application for Renewal Complete: On Oct.
 26, 1999, BASF Corp. submitted a permit application to the department and U.S. Environmental Protection Agency Region 7, to renew their existing Missouri Hazardous Waste Management Facility Part I Permit and Hazardous and Solid Waste Amendments Part II Permit.
-The department is inviting the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.
+BASF replaced that application with a new application on March 4, 2003, and sent an amendment to the permit application on Jan.
+29, 2010.
+The department determined the permit application was complete and invites the public to review and offer written comments on the permit application while the department conducts a technical review of the permit application.

 - ARSENAL® Herbicide (Imazapyr).